 Finally, on December 26, 2013, Sinestro makes an official appearance nearing the end of Forever Evil issue 4, combating Power Ring of Earth-3.

-Highfather and the New Gods find out about the Green Lantern Corps, the White Lantern and the other Lantern Corp' in their quest to find the Life Equation.
+Highfather and the New Gods find's out about the Green Lantern Corps, the White Lantern, the Life Equation and the other Lantern Corp' in his quest to find it.
 The arc starts off with Highfather talking to Metron about the rings.
 Highfather then gives out orders for one ring from each Corps to be brought to him.
-The New Gods make quick work of their opponents and bring the rings to Highfather where he joins them in one single weapon in the form of a sceptor.
+The New Gods make quick work of their opponents and bring the rings to Highfather where he joins them in one single weapon in the form of a scepter.
 Sinestro helps the other members of the Lantern Corps by giving them safe refuge in the anti matter universe.
 From there he plots his next steps, one of which is to turn a New God onto his side and offering her a Fear ring.

 Weapons and Equipment

-Sinestro is now the wielder of a Green Lantern Power Ring which enables him to accomplish a variety of effects.
-The Green Lantern Ring allows Sinestro to manipulate its energies through the use of willpower.
+Sinestro was the wielder of a Green Lantern Power Ring which enables him to accomplish a variety of effects.
+Now weilding The Yellow Lantern Ring enables Sinestro to manipulate its energies through the use of fear.

-The Green Lantern Ring gives Sinestro the following abilities:
+The Yellow Lantern Ring gives Sinestro the following abilities:

-- Animating: A Green Lantern can will things to move how he wants.
+- Animating: A Sinestro Ring can will things to move how he wants.

-- Burglar Alarm: A Green Lantern can coat anything with the ring's beam and thus, if anyone other than himself touches it, his ring will glow, alerting him to the possible theft.
+- Burglar Alarm: A Sinestro Lantern can coat anything with the ring's beam and thus, if anyone other than himself touches it, his ring will glow, alerting him to the possible theft.

-- Communicator: The ring can act as a personal communicator between Green Lanterns.
+- Communicator: The ring can act as a personal communicator between Sinestro's Lanterns.
 They have also been seen connected to telephones.

 - Costumes: The wearer of the ring may create any costume they choose, based on their personal preferences, whenever they choose.
 The ring projects the costume over any clothes already worn at the time.

-- Energy Constructs: The rings can construct anything the wearer can imagine from hard-light energy, as long as they are willing to make it.
-The more determined the wearer is, the more complex and intricate these things can be.
-The constructs can even be so complex as to form working machines, computers, and even people.
+- Energy Constructs: The rings can construct anything the wearer can imagine from hard-light energy, as long as they acknowledge fear to make it.
+The greater the fear the wearer can instill, the more complex and intricate these their constructs can be.
+The builds can even be so complex as to form working machines, computers, and even people.